gryphonshafer/pnwquizzing/docs/resources_for_quizzing/virtual_quizzing.md

 Back-channel conversations are permitted (and encouraged) between the officials.

-### Quizmaster is Master of the Quiz

-Though virtual quiz meets have been repeatedly successful, their implementation is still new.
-We are all still learning.
-Therefore, there may be unforeseen situations in that arise in a quiz when a quizmaster will need to make up a rule change on the spot to resolve matters.
-Quizmasters are granted that authority but are cautioned to use it sparingly if at all and with extreme care toward fairness.

-It's encouraged but not mandated that quizmasters attempt to resolve all rulings solo for time efficiency.

 ## Officials' Technical Setup

-A designated official from each virtual "room" (likely but not necessarily the quizmaster) will be responsible for setting up a Zoom conference for each quiz in his or her virtual "room."
+A designated official from each virtual "room" (likely but not necessarily the QM) will be responsible for setting up a Zoom conference for each quiz in his or her virtual "room."
 The following are the recommended settings for the Zoom user account (set in settings under the user account):

 - Meeting
     - Host video: On